We file with the following insurance plans:

 The syndrome is considered a functional disorder.
 The condition usually begins in young people, usually below 40 and often in the teens.
 The symptoms may wax and wane, being particularly severe at some times and absent at others.
 Over the years, the symptoms tend to become less intense or lifestyle changes used as a coping mechanism minimize the problem.

 Some investigators believe that IBS may occur after exposure to an intestinal virus.
-Others with IBS know that stress is major contributor to the severity if IBS symptoms.
+Others with IBS know that stress is a major contributor to the severity of IBS symptoms.
 Episodes of IBS may be triggered by preservatives or flavor enhancers such as MSG.

 The colon, the last five feet of the intestine, serves to dehydrate and store the stool so that, normally, a well-formed soft stool occurs.
 The colon also quietly propels the stool from the right side over to the rectum, storing it there until it can be evacuated.
 This movement occurs by orderly contractions of the colon.
 With IBS the colon will contract in a disordered fashion leading to spasms that may be prolonged or severe.
 Some IBS patients may experience bloating or cramping while others may encounter abdominal distress which can be severe.
 It is not unusual to see mucous in the stool.